-What We’re Listening For on Equinox
+What We’re Listening For On Equinox

 - Energy for starters.
 What could be more important than the life of the music?

 - Then: presence and immediacy.
 The vocals aren’t “back there” somewhere, lost in the mix.
-They’re front and center where any recording engineer worth his salt — Bruce Botnick and Larry Levine in this case — would put them.
+They’re front and center where any recording engineer worth his salt — Bruce Botnick and Larry Levine in this case — would have put them.

 - The Big Sound comes next — wall to wall, lots of depth, huge space, three-dimensionality, all that sort of thing.